tchx84/Gameeky/docs/basics/en/welcome.md

 Starting a new game is easy as clicking on the project's *Play* button from the Launcher but, to play another Scene within the same project follow these steps:

 1. From the Launcher, click *Play* button on the project's card.
-2. From the Player, go to the menu and click on *New* option.
+2. From the Player, go to the menu and select on *New* option.
 3. From the creation dialog, select the Scene file and click on the *Create* button.

 ![](../../../data/screenshots/en/02.png)